playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 </script>
 ```

+> We don't need to import `defineProps`, instead, Vue uses some compiler magic in order to provide it as a globally accessible method.
+>
 > Here, we need to declare each property using `defineProps` on our component; otherwise, the input value won't be available to the rest of the component.
 >
 > Also, when we talked about attribute binding, we mentioned `:` is shorthand for `v-bind:`.
 The same applies here too.
 You could alternatively write:
 >
 > ```html